Inheritance Tax in Malta: What UK Homeowners Need to Know

 • Understand how inheritance tax applies to your assets in Malta.

-• Learn about the tax-free threshold and how it affects your estate.
+• Learn about the outside the scope of IHT threshold and how it affects your estate.

 • Discover strategies for effective estate planning in Malta.